Classical Conversations: 20 Easy Ways to Rock Your Family Presentation

 If you’re new to Classical Conversations or homeschooling or even just new to presentations in front of a group, I hope this ideas help!
 You and the kids can do more than you think you can.

 Questions about Classical Conversations?
-Check out the CC website and ask me your questions.
+Check out the CC website or ask me any questions.

 Bobbie 2022 at garden